Aryankumar170/Aryankumar170/README.md

 - 👋 Hi, I’m Aryan Kumar
-- 👀 I’m interested in C Programming
+- 👀 I’m interested in C Programming and python
-- 🌱 I’m currently learning C Programming
+- 🌱 I’m currently learning c++ Programming
-- 💞️ I’m looking to collaborate on C Programming
+- 💞️ I’m looking to collaborate on C Programming and python
 - 📫 How to reach me aryanks009@gmail.com
 - ⚡ Fun fact: Not Applicable for me :P